-Here's a snapshot from Medical Imaging Innovations on the features of CR vs. DR.
+Here’s a quick view from Medical Imaging Innovations on types of equipment.